Eskom lost R7.5-billion in three months - TechCentral

 Eskom’s profitability is being hampered by poor long-term financial sustainability arising from what treasury suggested were tariffs that were too low, poor generating plant performance, escalating municipal debt owed to it and high debt-servicing costs.

-Eskom’s unaudited third-quarter performance for 2023/2024 showed a loss after tax of R7.5-billion.
+Eskom’s unaudited performance for the third quarter of 2023/2024 showed a loss after tax of R7.5-billion.
 Arrears debt remains a major challenge for the entity, with total invoiced municipal arrears debt increasing to R75.4-billion by the end of last year.

 Also, sales volumes were 7.5TWh (5.1% lower than budget) and deteriorated by 3.5% when compared to the same period in the previous financial year, while primary energy costs have increased year on year by R12.4-billion.